vestrobaa/dotvimcore/script/csvclean.md

 Run the following VIM commands to clean up an OTM exported CSV file

     %s/\s\+$//g
-    :%le
+    %le
-    :4,$ v/^"/normal kA jkJ/g
+    4,$ v/^"/normal kA jkJ/g

 Script strips off the trailing and then the leading white space.
 Then join the spanning lines, as follows:

 #### Range

-For all lines after the header lines (3)
+For all lines after the three header lines

 #### Pattern